madmann91/slang/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ## Status
-Currently only the lexer, parser and a basic test suite are implemented.
-Most of the GLSL 4.0 specification is supported.
+Currently only the lexer, preprocessor, parser and the test suite are implemented.
+The whole GLSL 4.0 specification
+is supported, some extensions are also implemented, to allow parsing of older GLSL versions (attribute or varying
+qualifiers, for instance).
+The documentation can be generated using doxygen.

 ## License
 The code is distributed under the LGPL license.